ash-t-luu/Hackathon/README.md

 # Hackathon

-In less than 48 hours, we built a Chrome Extension that gives you the weather and conditions based on your geolocation.
+In less than 48 hours, we built a Chrome Extension that gives you the current hourly weather conditions based on your geolocation.